Strilanc/Strilanc.github.io/_posts/2017-02-26-constant-addition.md

 # Adding Constants vs Adding Variables

-Surprisingly, adding a constant into a register is *harder* than adding a register with an unknown value into another register.
+Surprisingly, reversibly adding a constant into a register is *harder* than adding a register with an unknown value into another register.

 For example, in the post [Constructing Large Increment Gates](http://algorithmicassertions.com/circuits/2015/06/12/Constructing-Large-Increment-Gates.html) I cited the [VanRantergem adder](http://ftp.qucis.queensu.ca/home/akl/cisc879/papers/PAPERS_FROM_UNCONVENTIONAL_COMPUTING/VOLUME_1_Issue_4/RENTERGEM.pdf) and its ability to add one register into another with a linear number of gates using only one OFF ancilla.
 Since then, I found a way to avoid the ancilla: